Church of the East in China: History

 The Church of the East had significant evangelical success under the Mongol Empire.
-Despite the Abbasid caliphate sending soldiers to fight against An Lushan with the Tang dynasty and the fact that General Guo Ziyi fought on the Tang dynasty side against An Lushan, Guo Ziyi's descendants joined the Mongol empire's army and his direct descendant Guo Kan was instrumental in the Mongol Siege of Baghdad (1258) and the destruction of the Abbasid caliphate which saw the execution of the last Abbasid caliph and the slaughter of 800,000-2,000,000 Arab Muslim civilians in Baghdad, with only the Nestorian Assyrian Christians being spared.
+Although both the Abbasid caliphate and General Guo Ziyi fought on the Tang's side during the An Lushan Rebellion, Guo Ziyi's descendants joined the Mongol forces; his direct descendant Guo Kan was instrumental in the Mongol Siege of Baghdad (1258) and the destruction of the Abbasid caliphate which saw the execution of the last Abbasid caliph and the slaughter of 800,000-2,000,000 Arab Muslim civilians in Baghdad, with only the Nestorian Christians being spared.

 The rise of the Mongol-led Yuan dynasty in the 13th century allowed the church to return to China, and rise to a greater status than it had ever had before.
 However, this was primarily among foreigners.
 By the end of the century, two new metropolitan provinces had been created for China: Tangut and 'Katai and Ong'.

 The province of Tangut covered northwestern China, and its metropolitan seems to have sat at Almaliq.
 The province evidently had several dioceses, even though they cannot now be localised, as the metropolitan Shemʿon Bar Qaligh of Tangut was arrested by the patriarch Denha I shortly before his death in 1281 'together with a number of his bishops'.